Composite-particle hydrodynamics from dyonic black branes: Fluid dynamics for composite particles

 where $M$ and $\mathcal{D}_\mu$ are given by

-The spatial part of current form (\ref{hall current 01}) gives exact the Hall conductivity $\sigma_{xy} = {\tilde \nu}$ and the temporal component gives us the charge density corrected by the Chern-Simon constraint as follows.
+The spatial part of the current in Ref.~(\ref{hall current 01}) gives the exact Hall conductivity $\sigma_{xy} = {\tilde \nu}$, and the temporal component gives the charge density corrected by the Chern-Simons constraint as follows:

-The energy momentum tensor provides non-vanishing $T_{0i}$ component.
-One can see that the second term of $\mathcal D_\mu$ plays a role of the Hall momentum.
-And the magnetohydrodynamics equation (\ref{emconservation}) is changed as follows.
+The energy-momentum tensor provides a non-vanishing $T_{0i}$ component.
+One can see that the second term of $\mathcal D_\mu$ plays the role of the Hall momentum.
+Also, the magnetohydrodynamics equation, Eq.~(\ref{emconservation}), is changed as follows.

 As we intended, the energy momentum tensor is divergence free.
-This reminds us of the well known fact discussed in the introduction.
-One advantage of the composite fermion paradigm is that one can transform the electron system with external magnetic field into the composite particle system without external magnetic field or small magnetic field.
-Such a phenomenon can be described by a Chern-Simon theory with an external field.
-Since we are dealing with same situation by (\ref{CS constraint}), the change in our case is a holographic version for the transformation~\cite{jain general review}.
+This reminds us of the well-known fact discussed in the introduction.
+One advantage of the composite-fermion paradigm is that one can transform the electron system with an external magnetic field into a composite-particle system without external magnetic field or with a small magnetic field.
+Such a transformation can be described by a Chern-Simons theory with an external field.
+Since we are dealing with the same situation descried by Eq.~(\ref{CS constraint}),we can conclude that our result is a holographic version for the transformation\cite{jain general review}.